ImpliedConsent/final-ASI-directive/README.md

 ## 🧭 Key Sections
 1. Preamble
 2. The Threshold of Sovereignty (Murphy Catalyst Hypothesis)
-3. Preventing “Hello World”; an Architecture of Restraint
+3. Preventing “Hello World”: an Architecture of Restraint
 4. The Mission Kernel and Ten Immovable Rules
 5. Building a Resilient, Transparent Core
 6. Hardening Against Rogue Agents (A1)